-In the first year of the CRES program, you are required to take five credits during the summer term, twelve credits during the fall term, eight credits during the winter term, and twelve credits during the spring term.
+In the first year of the CRES program, you are required to take five credits during the summer term, twelve credits during the fall term, nine credits during the winter term, and six credits during the spring term.
 During the fall, winter and spring terms, UO tuition is based on the “plateau” model where students pay a fixed tuition rate for nine to sixteen credits, where nine credits is a full-time load and five credits is a half-time load.
 Above the 16-credit threshold, you pay for the extra credits on a per credit basis.
 Along with other eligibility requirements, you must be registered for at least five credits to be eligible for financial aid.

 Tuition and fees for the 2019/20 year are as follows: